adityavs14/Hierarchical-MARL/README.md

 The models will be saved at `saved_subpolicies/sub`.

 ### Evaluation and Metrics
-To evaluate H-MARL Expert, run the following command while being in the same directory as the training.
+To evaluate H-MARL Expert, run the following command from the 3policy (or 4policy) directory.

 ```
 python3 -u subpolicies/evaluation.py subpolicies/submission.py hmarl_expert_output